kivancyuksel/kivancyuksel.github.io/my_collections/_toolbox/2020-03-02-Accuracy-Precision-Recall.md

 so, both the model's *precision* and *recall* is 0.
 When we move along the line and decrease the threshold, the model starts to classify more and more positives, hence *recall* starts increasing.
 However, together with *True Positives*, *False Positives* increases as well, this causes *precision* to decrease.

-So in the end, we can play with different values of threshold, and choose one that maximizes the metric of our choice.
-For example, if we want to use *F1 Score* as our metric, based on the given table above, we would choice 0.4 as our threshold, and use it whenever we want to make a prediction with our model.
+So in the end, we can play with different values of threshold and choose one that maximizes the metric of our choice.
+For example, if we want to use *F1 Score* as our metric, based on the given table above, we would choose 0.4 as our threshold, and use it whenever we want to make a prediction with our model.

 ## Recap

 * **Precision** helps you to answer the following question: Among all of the positives my model predicted, how many percent of it was actually right?
-So when it is crucial for you to have low amount of *False Positives* (e.g. if you classify an email as a spam when your model outputs a positive), and "the negative cases (both false and true)" are less important for you, this could be the metric of your choice,
+So when it is crucial for you to have a low amount of *False Positives* (e.g. if you classify an email as spam when your model outputs a positive), and "the negative cases (both false and true)" are less important for you, this could be the metric of your choice,

-$$precision = \frac{\text{True Positives}}{\text{True Positives + False Positives}}$$
+$$precision = \frac{True \ Positives}{True \ Positives + False \ Positives}$$

-* **Recall** helps you to answer the following question: Among all of the actual positives I have, how many percent of it my model could actually predicted right?
-So when it is crucial for you to have low amount of *False Negatives* (e.g. a patient has an infectious virus, and a false negative means that your model says that s/he doesn't have).
+* **Recall** helps you to answer the following question: Among all of the actual positives I have, how many percent of it my model could actually predict right?
+So when it is crucial for you to have a low amount of *False Negatives* (e.g. a patient has an infectious virus and a false negative means that your model says that s/he doesn't have).

-$$recall = \frac{\text{True Positives}}{\text{True Positives + False Negatives}}$$
+$$recall = \frac{True \ Positives}{True \ Positives + False \ Negatives}$$

 * **F1 Score** is the metric of choice when both *precision* and *recall* is important for you.
-Because this metric combines both together, and punishes extreme values for each.
+Because this metric combines both together and punishes extreme values for each.

 $$F1 = 2 * \frac{precision*recall}{precision+recall}$$

 * **Receiver Operating Characteristic (ROC)** curve is obtained by plotting *False Positive Rate (FPR)* on the x-axis, and *True Positive Rate (TPR)* on the y-axis.
-A single curve represent a single model, and moving along it represent changing threshold.
+A single curve represents a single model, and moving along it represents changing the threshold.
 ROC curve is very informative, in a sense that, it puts everything we learned in this post together and gives us a very nice visualization

-$$\text{True Positive Rate} = \frac{\text{True Positives}}{\text{True Positives + False Negatives}}$$
+$$True \ Positive \ Rate = \frac{True \ Positives}{True \ Positives + False \ Negatives}$$

 <br>

-$$\text{False Positive Rate} = \frac{\text{False Positives}}{\text{False Positives + True Negatives}}$$
+$$False \ Positive \ Rate = \frac{False \ Positives}{False \ Positives + True \ Negatives}$$

 <br>

 * **Area Under the Curve** help you to answer the following question: Among all of the models I trained, which one is actually is the best?
-As its name suggests, it is calculated by calculating area under the curve.
-In this blog post we used ROC as our graph, so we calculated area below the curves that was drawn on it.
+As its name suggests, it is calculated by calculating the area under the curve.
+In this blog post, we used ROC as our graph, so we calculated the area below the curves that were drawn on it.

-# Conculusions
+## Conclusions

 It is very crucial to understand that the metric you choose meters a lot.
-Wrongly chosen metric can fool you to think that the model you trained is much better than it is in reality.
-This, in return, potentially harm your business or may be even worse.
+A wrongly chosen metric can fool you to think that the model you trained is much better than it is in reality.
+This, in return, potentially harm your business or maybe even worse.

 You should keep in mind that accuracy is not the only metric that exists.
 While deciding which metric to use, you should ask yourself the following questions:
 1. What my model is actually doing?
 2. What is the consequence of my model's decision?
 3. What is the most important thing I want from my model?
-Is it low number of *False Positives*?
+Is it a low number of *False Positives*?
 Low number of *False Negatives*? or both are important?
-4. How my data look like?
+4. How do my data look like?
 Is it balanced?

-After asking these questions, hopefully you can come up with a metric that best suits to your needs.
+After asking these questions, hopefully, you can come up with a metric that best suits your needs.

 Please leave a comment below if you have any feedback, criticism, or something that you would like to discuss.
 I can also be reached on social media:  [@kivanc_yuksel](https://twitter.com/kivanc_yuksel)